Royals Harry and Meghan name kiwi birds 'gift' and 'sneeze'

 They gave the 3-day-old kiwi chicks indigenous Maori names: "Koha" meaning "gift" and "Tihei" meaning "sneeze," from the Maori saying "tihei mauri ora" meaning "the sneeze of life" or the right to speak.
 The names were gender neutral because their sexes haven't yet been identified.

-The couple also visited a Maori meeting grounds or "marae" and went for a public walkabout.
+The couple also visited a Maori meeting grounds or "marae," went for a public walkabout and strolled through a redwood forest as they finally enjoyed sunny weather after their stop in New Zealand had earlier been dampened with rain.

+At the Te Papaiouru Marae, the couple attended a formal welcoming ceremony and luncheon and were each given striking Maori cloaks, or "korowai."

+Harry and Meghan arrived in New Zealand on Sunday after earlier visiting Australia, Fiji and Tonga.
+During public walkabouts they have been greeted by hundreds of enthusiastic fans.